bryanthowell-tableau/tableau_tools/README.md

 ### 1.1 Connecting
-1.1.1 TableauRestApiConnection classes
+#### 1.1.1 TableauRestApiConnection classes
 tableau_tools 4.0+ implements the different versions of the Tableau Server REST API as descendent classes from the parent TableauRestApiConnection class.
 TableauRestApiConnection implements the 2.0 version of the API, equivalent to Tableau 9.0 and 9.1.
 TableauRestApiConnection21 implements the 2.1 version of the API, and so forth.
 New versions of Tableau Server support older versions of the API, so this allows you to keep your scripts the same even when moving to a new release of Tableau Server, and then you can try new functionality by simply changing to the new TableauRestApiConnection version.

 `TableauRestApiConnection(server, username, password, site_content_url=""): 9.0 and 9.1`

 `TableauRestApiConnection21: 9.2`

 `TableauRestApiConnection22: 9.3`

 `TableauRestApiConnection23: 10.0`

 `TableauRestApiConnection24: 10.1`

 `TableauRestApiConnection25: 10.2`

 `TableauRestApiConnection26: 10.3`

 `TableauRestApiConnection27: 10.4`

 `TableauRestApiConnection28: 10.5`

 `TableauRestApiConnection30: 2018.1`

-You need to intialize at least one object of this class.
+You need to initialize at least one object of this class.
 Ex.:

     t = TableauRestApiConnection26(u"http://127.0.0.1", u"admin", u"adminsp@ssw0rd", site_content_url=u"site1")